DJFox11/djfox11.github.io/README.md

-# Welcome to my personal website!
+# Welcome to My Personal Website!
 > [!NOTE]
 > The website is down for the time being.